SMcHodgkins/web-dev-hw/final/readme.md

  - Calling it a day
  - Realized I didn't have a dropdown menu, I should really read the guidelines first
  - That's not going to happen.
 I'll take the hit to my grade.
+ - Forgot to name the titles of each page, I'll do that.